 • Soil mappers and surveyors who use a combination of digital technology and traditional tools like soil pit digging to evaluate soil types for various stakeholders.

-• Environmental consultants specializing in providing advice on sustainable materials, waste management, biodiversity, flood control, and ecosystem restoration.
+• Environmental consultants specialising in providing advice on sustainable materials, waste management, biodiversity, flood control, and ecosystem restoration.

-• Government agencies and non-profit organizations that inform soil policy decisions and develop guidance documents.
+• Government agencies and non-profit organisations that inform soil policy decisions and develop guidance documents.

 Why this course?